UK’s Labour Party meets in bid to calm anti-Semitism crisis

 - Embassy illnesses in Cuba point to mysterious world of microwave weapons

+Corbyn has been accused of failing to expel party members who express anti-Semitic views and has received personal criticism for past statements, including a 2010 speech in which he compared Israel’s blockade of Gaza to Nazi Germany’s sieges of Leningrad and Stalingrad during World War II.

+Critics have also condemned him for attending a 2014 wreath-laying to Palestinians whom Israel has linked to the murder of 11 Israelis at the 1972 Munich Olympics.

-Corbyn supporters accuse opponents and right-wing media outlets of misrepresenting the leader’s views.
+Corbyn supporters accuse political opponents and right-wing media outlets of misrepresenting the leader’s views.

+Emotions ran high outside Tuesday’s meeting, where rival groups of demonstrators shouted chants for and against Corbyn.
+Anti-Corbyn protesters held signs altering the party’s slogan “For the many, not the few” to “Labour: For the many, not the Jew.”
+The opposing group insisted that “Anti-Zionism is not anti-Semitism.”